In this document

 The restricted line can represent a maintenance route or any other straight line that must be avoided.
 Once you place the restricted line into the map, you can edit its safe zone in the properties panel to the right.

-The Line objects can represent forest borders, fences, or building walls near the installation, which may cast unwanted shadows and cause losses.
+The shading line objects can represent forest borders, fences, or building walls near the installation, which may cast unwanted shadows and cause losses.
 You can add them to the map to visualize their impact and help you make better decisions about the PV table's placement.

 Note: The image below shows that the fence near the road would cover one third of the tables to its side in the early evening.